svout/Guess-Number/README.md

 ### `node index.js`

+First, navigate to the guess-number-backend folder using the following command:

+cd guess-number-backend
-Use this command to start a server
+Then, use this command to start the server.

 ### `npm run eject`